taulantspahiu/Laravel-Social-Network/README.md

 # Laravel-Social-Network
-This is a simple Social Network built with Laravel
+This is a Social Network built with Laravel for people who love to discuss about their vacations.